isaacdecoded/arpeggio/README.md

 - [The Plan Concept on TypeScript](https://github.com/isaacdecoded/arpeggio-ts/tree/plan-concept-example)
 - [The Plan Concept on Rust](https://github.com/isaacdecoded/arpeggio-rs/tree/plan-concept-example)
 - [The Plan Concept on Python](https://github.com/isaacdecoded/arpeggio-py/tree/plan-concept-example)

+## **CONCLUSION**

+Now, based on the previous practical exercise, we can resume this development process as:
+1. Brainstorming
+2. Brainstorming
+3. Model

 ## **WHAT'S NEXT**